 The Logitech G513 has a few nice features.
 There's a USB passthrough that allows you to plug in other peripherals and charge devices.
 There's also a 'Game Mode' key, which is essentially a Windows Lock key to prevent accidentally minimizing your screen during gaming sessions.
 Unfortunately, only the function keys are macro-programmable.
 If you prefer a keyboard where every key is macro-programmable, check out the HyperX Alloy FPS RGB.

 Typing on this keyboard feels good overall.
 Our unit uses Romer-G tactile switches, which offer a small tactile bump and feel like a mushier version of the Cherry MX Brown switches.
 It's also available with clicky or linear switches.
 The keycaps feel solid and don't wobble much, but are made of cheap ABS plastic and may get slippery over time due to the oil in your fingertips.
 On the upside, it should feel comfortable due to the plushy wrist rest and shouldn't cause any fatigue.
+While this board used to be available with Romer-G Tactile and Linear switches, it's now available with GX Blue, Red, and Brown switches only.

 Our unit's Romer-G Tactile switches are quiet and shouldn't bother those around you.
 That said, there are variants available that may be too loud for an office environment, such as the GX Blue switches, which are loud and clicky.